-This landing page is directed towards user interested in being potential Uber drivers.
+This landing page is directed towards users interested in being potential Uber drivers.

-Great landing pages have a number of key components.
+It’s important to focus on several key components when your start building your page.
 I believe rules are meant to be broken, so don’t feel bound by these tips.

 Be intentional with your landing page design.
 You don’t have to sacrifice design for function, but remember, landing pages are created to serve a purpose.